fcablik/wochlife/README.md

 ## slogans
 - 'This is where your nfts live' / 'This is where your nfts come to life'
-- 'Escape the chaos at Wochlife' / 'Find a new form life, escape the chaos.
-Wochlife'
+- 'Escape the chaos at Filapps' / 'Find a new form life, escape the chaos.
+Filapps'
 -